Solve your sleep problems first if you want to become more efficient at work. Let’s see how you can do it.

 Now fast forward 5 years and try to imagine the results today.

-Because we know working conditions only get tougher by the day.
+And let’s face it: we know working conditions only get harder by the day.

 Think of yourself.